mwfongAWS/doc-planner/GETTING_STARTED.md

 1. Install the Amazon Q extension
 2. Open your workspace folder
-3. The AWS Documentation Tools will integrate with VSCode, allowing you to:
+3. The AWS Documentation Planner will integrate with VSCode, allowing you to:
    - Generate content plans
    - Edit and refine documentation
    - Access AI assistance directly in your editor